mike-lischke/duktape/doc/execution.rst

 Setjmp catchpoint
 -----------------

-The ``duk_handle_call_protected()`` and ``duk_safe_call()`` catchpoints are only used to handle ordinary error throws which propagate out of the calling function.
-The bytecode executor setjmp catchpoint handles a wider variety of longjmp call types, and in many cases the longjmp may be handled without exiting the current
+The ``duk_safe_call()`` catchpoints are only used to handle ordinary error throws which propagate out of the calling function.
+The bytecode executor setjmp catchpoint handles a wider variety of longjmp call types, and in many cases the longjmp may be handled without exiting the current function:
-function:

 * A slow break/continue uses a longjmp() so that if the break/continue crosses any finally clauses, they get executed as expected.
 Similarly 'with' statement